-LO LO On successful completion of the named award, Module Award no. students will be able to: Code/s

-1. Demonstrate detailed and systematic knowledge and understanding of the principles of employment law and associated areas including the wider ethical, socio-economic context; LLML4001, LLML4002, LLML4004- LLML4007 PG Dip LLM 2.
+LO no. On successful completion of the named award, students will be able to: Module Code/s Award 1.
+Demonstrate detailed and systematic knowledge and understanding of the principles of employment law and associated areas including the wider ethical, socio-economic context; LLML4001, LLML4002, LLML4004- LLML4007 PG Dip LLM 2.
 Critically appraise and understand a range of research methodologies and be able to select and apply appropriate methodologies in their own work; LLML4001 LLML4002 LLM